TheBrainFamily/gql-generator/documentation/docs/structure.md

 Exports a function that configures (but does not start!)
 Apollo Server.

 You will find there a basic cors configuration.
-Remember to remove our domains from there - they are left there as examples.

 Another important thing that happens here is the initialization of context with the passed root object.

+### dataSources.ts

+Sets up

 ### index.ts

-Starts up the server based on the app configured in createApp.ts It also logs out information about the started server
+Starts up the server based on the app configured in createApp.ts

 ### root.ts

-Exports an object on which you can put anything you want (Controllers, Data Sources, Services, Repositories, Use Cases), that will later be accessible in the context object by your resolvers.
+Exports an object on which you can put anything you want (Controllers, Services, Repositories, Use Cases), that will later be accessible in the context object by your resolvers.

 By using the root object instead of importing things directly in the resolvers files you allow for injecting those dependencies in test.

 You might not need to use this file if your GraphQL server is only an aggregation layer using Apollo-based DataSources.

-## src/graphql/

-### schema.graphql

-If you need to add extra generic directives, do it here and change this file name to schema.graphql.

-### schema.ts

-Builds schema (combining .graphql definitions with resolvers) and exports it.

 ## Modules